GSA/sinwebapp/README.md

 - [NodeJs](https://nodejs.org/en/download/)
 - [PostgreSQL](https://www.postgresql.org/download/)

 Before you build the application, you will need to ensure <i>postgres</i> is running on port 5432 and has an empty database the application can connect to.
 By default, the application searches for a database named <i>sinwebapp</i>.
-You can edit <b>db_creds</b> variable in <i>/sinwebapp/core/settings.py</i> to configure you database connection[^1].
+You can edit <b>db_creds</b> variable in <i>/sinwebapp/core/settings.py</i> to configure you database connection.
 The models and migrations from Django will take care of the actual schema of the database, but you must ensure the database atleast exists first.

 You can build the application from source.
 First create a virtual Python environment in the project's root folder